 Critical Mixed Race Studies conferences

 C.S.
-Brown Regional Museum and Cultural Arts Center – Winton, NC
+Brown Regional Cultural Arts Center and Museum – Winton, NC

 Gates County Historical Society – Gatesville, NC